Last updated on March 20th, 2019

 If you would still rather avoid hiring an attorney, the Virginia Court website has tools for filing for a protective order yourself.
 Do note however that you’ll need to make sure you keep track of all deadlines and forms by yourself if you choose this method.

-In essence, the entire process boils down to a few short steps, all of which are detailed in the website listed above:
+In essence, the entire process boils down to a few short steps, all of which are detailed on the Virginia Judicial System Website:

-- Fill out the forms from the Virginia Court website.
+- Fill out the forms on the Virginia I-Can website.

 - Attend your court date and defend your case.